 In large classes, everyone naturally gets fewer chances to speak.
 Many Japanese learners already feel nervous about making mistakes, and speaking up in front of a big group takes extra courage.

-When classes are too large, it becomes difficult to give each person the individual attention they need.
-Some students may fall behind while others might not feel engaged.
+When classes are too large, I find it difficult to give each person the individual attention they need.
+Some students fall behind while others might not feel engaged.

 What Makes Small Classes Special